|

 doing so up against a 1950s police box.

-the answer was lost as a scream rang out above the roaring of the force
+But the answer was lost as a scream rang out above the roaring of the

-ten storm.
-The Doctor looked up to the top of the foremast and saw a man
+force ten storm.
+The Doctor looked up to the top of the foremast and saw

-hanging by one leg that was tangled in the rigging.
-Another man was trying
+a man hanging by one leg that was tangled in the rigging.
+Another man

-off his coat and jacket and began to climb the mast as if he was a professional
+he threw off his coat and jacket and began to climb the mast as if he

-sailor.
-Wyn and Jasmin both forgot to be sea-sick as they watched the
+was a professional sailor.
+Wyn and Jasmin both forgot to be sea-sick as

-wind buffeting him and the angle of the mast changing moment by moment
+they watched the wind buffeting him and the angle of the mast changing

 "Oh my God, he's going to die," Alec murmured.

-once.
-He fell from a really high place and hurt himself bad."
+how he regenerated once.
+He fell from a really high place and hurt himself

-let the memory of that fatal fall that had caused his fourth regeneration
+didn’t let the memory of that fatal fall that had caused his fourth

 "Hey," he said to the man as he came level with him.
 "How